Meiting Garments logo mark

 Meiting Garments official homepage screenshot

 Official homepage screenshot captured from https://www.meitinggarments.com/ for comparison context.
-Meiting's official homepage hero screenshot is shown first because the article is written by Meiting and the site is the conversion target for streetwear manufacturing buyers.
+Meiting's official homepage is shown as the publisher's first-party reference.
+It is evaluated with the same buyer checks used for every supplier profile.

 Printful